 Symptoms are often non-specific and may mimic many common childhood illnesses, such as viral infection.
-Headaches and other symptoms are linked to the size, speed of growth, and position of the tumour and become worse as the tumour progresses.
+Headaches and other symptoms are linked to the size, speed of growth, and position of the tumour and worsen as the tumour progresses.
 Sadly, deaths occur due to delayed presentations with raised intracranial pressure.

 How long does it take to get a diagnosis?

 The longer it takes for a diagnosis, the worse the outcome is.
-The median total diagnostic interval (TDI) – the time from the start of symptoms to the confirmation of diagnosis – is 14.4 weeks in the UK.
+The median total diagnostic interval (TDI) from the start of symptoms to the confirmation of the diagnosis is 14.4 weeks in the UK.
 This is three times longer than in the US.
-Although the reasons for this are not clear, it may bed related to disease awareness, coupled with availability of imaging, and delayed referral times in the UK.
+Although the reasons for this are unclear, it may be related to disease awareness, the availability of imaging, and delayed referral times in the UK.

 What is HeadSmart?

 HeadSmart was created due to the prolonged TDI.
-The aim is to separate out children whose parents can be reassured, those who need urgent review, and those that need imaging.
-The public awareness campaign, decision support tool, and associated guideline are a partnership between the Children’s Brain Tumour Research Centre in Nottingham, the Royal College of Paediatrics and Child Health, and the Brain Tumour Charity.
-The purpose of HeadSmart‘s population-based approach is to raise awareness, improve early recognition, and thus shorten the TDI for children with brain tumours.
+The aim is to separate children whose parents can be reassured, those who need urgent review, and those who need imaging.
+The public awareness campaign, decision support tool, and associated guidelines are a partnership between the Children’s Brain Tumour Research Centre in Nottingham, the Royal College of Paediatrics and Child Health, and the Brain Tumour Charity.
+HeadSmart‘s population-based approach aims to raise awareness, improve early recognition, and thus shorten the TDI for children with brain tumours.

 How was HeadSmart developed?

 HeadSmart was developed in a three-step process.
-Step one looked at all relevant studies in the form of a systematic review and meta-analysis.
+Step one looked at all relevant studies through a systematic review and meta-analysis.
 The second step was a workshop incorporating the opinions of the multi-disciplinary team, the patient and their families.
 The final stage was a Delphi consensus process.
-This is a series of questionnaires with expert feedback designed to come to an agreed outcome.
+This is a series of questionnaires with expert feedback designed to reach an agreed outcome.

 The systematic review and meta-analysis included 148 papers.
-The reviewer’s used rigorous exclusion criterion to ensure studies contained sufficient data and only involved children.
+The reviewers used rigorous exclusion criteria to ensure studies contained sufficient data and only involved children.
 There were some limitations.
 Some used symptom clusters rather than using individual symptoms.
 This made pooled comparison difficult.
-The Delphi process allowed a structured and controlled discussion between experts reducing bias.
-While there were some limitations, the large analysis and structured approach to consultation showed the patterns of presentation and facilitated the creation of consensus guidelines.
+The Delphi process allowed a structured and controlled discussion between experts, reducing bias.
+While there were some limitations, the large analysis and structured approach to the consultation showed the presentation patterns and facilitated the creation of consensus guidelines.

 What are the red flags in children?

-Parents and carers of children presenting to the Emergency Department may be reluctant to tell you that they are worried about a brain tumour.
+Parents and carers of children presenting to the Emergency Department may be reluctant to tell you they are worried about a brain tumour.
 It might be better to explicitly ask, “Is there anything in particular that you are worried about?”
-Often they can be reassured and the patient discharged with appropriate information, sign-posting and a safety net.
-If you are considering the diagnosis then this should prompt a thorough history and examination.
+Often, they can be reassured and the patient discharged with the appropriate information, sign-posting and a safety net.
+If you are considering the diagnosis, this should prompt a thorough history and examination.
 Red flags are shown in the figure below.